Beach fashion’s shift toward skimpier styles is, in many ways, a return to swimwear’s roots.

 From Simple to Complex

-In ancient times, people took to the water in the nude, and the first swimsuit as a cultural expression emerged in Ancient Greece.
-Frescoes and drawings on amphorae from 1400 B.C. depict female figures with early prototypes of bandeau tops (strapless bras) and unexpectedly bikini-like bottoms—open swimwear consisting of narrow strips of fabric for both the top and bottom.
+In ancient times, people swam nude, and the first swimsuits as a cultural expression appeared in Ancient Greece.
+Frescoes and drawings on amphorae from 1400 B.C. show female figures wearing early prototypes of bandeau tops (strapless bands) and unexpectedly bikini-like bottoms—open swimwear made from narrow strips of fabric for both top and bottom.

 A Roman woman in an “ancient bikini.”
 Mosaic at Villa Romana del Casale, 4th century A.D.

 With the fall of the Roman Empire, the need for “water attire” faded for a long time.
 In medieval Europe, bathing gave way to fasting and prayer.
-The traditions of bathing were revived only in the 18th century when the first resorts appeared in England and France.
-In special bathing houses with separate sections for women and men, people spent time in shallow water and hardly swam, so there was no need for comfortable swimwear.
+Bathing traditions were revived only in the 18th century when the first seaside resorts appeared in England and France.
+In special bathing houses with separate sections for women and men, people stood in shallow water and hardly swam, so there was little demand for comfortable swimwear.

 Swimsuit from 1858

-Women splashed in the water wearing long dresses with weighted hems, to which special weights were sewn to prevent the fabric from riding up.
-In addition to these “weights,” bathers wore corsets, thick stockings, textile shoes, and hats.
+Women waded into the water wearing long dresses with weighted hems—special weights were sewn into the fabric to keep it from riding up.
+In addition to these weights, bathers wore corsets, thick stockings, textile shoes, and hats.
 This multilayered “uniform” became even heavier when wet.
-To ease the experience of bathing, special wheeled contraptions called bathing machines were used to enter the water.
+To make entering the water easier, people used wheeled contraptions called bathing machines.

 A man and a woman exiting a bathing machine, circa 1910